ruchikalodhi/Leetcode-Practice-/Day 20 DSA (150)/README.md

 **📄 Problem Description** ~
 Given a list of tokens representing a Reverse Polish Notation (RPN) expression, evaluate the expression and return its result.
-RPN (postfix notation) is a mathematical notation in which every operator follows all of its operands.
+RPN (postfix notation) is a mathematical notation in which every operator follows all of its operands

 **🚀 Approach (First Person)**